South Asian migrants accuse Croatian police of brutal beatings at border | DW | 26.10.2020

 "The European Court of Human Rights has ruled on asylum and pushback-related cases in the past," she said, adding that a lawsuit would be possible if lawyers could provide enough evidence of abuse.

-Ylva Johansson, EU Commissioner for Home Affairs, has said that she is aware of the police brutality reports at the Bosnia-Croatia border and was taking the matter very seriously.
+Ylva Johansson, EU Commissioner for Home Affairs, has said that she is aware of the reports of police brutality at the Bosnia-Croatia border and was taking the matter very seriously.

 "Croatian authorities have committed to investigate reports of mistreatment at their external borders, monitor this situation closely and keep the Commission informed on progress made," Johansson said.